developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/webview/index.md

 * Android 5.x Lollipop and higher

 ##### Notes
-* Takes affect only if [UseWideViewPort config tag](../configreference/#viewport) or useWideViewPort property is set to true.
+* Takes affect only if `UseWideViewPort` parameter of the [ViewPort config tag](../../configreference/#viewport) or useWideViewPort API property is set to true.

 <!-- 12/4/18- Per eng., not exposed in Config.xml at this time
 * Overrides any value set using the [LoadWithOverviewMode config tag](../configreference/#loadwithoverviewmode).